trpc/trpc/CONTRIBUTING.md

 pnpm test
 ```

 in the project root directory.
 This will make sure all the build artifacts and codegen has run.
-After that, you can run the tests in watch mode, or watch specific tests using
+After that, you can run the tests in watch mode using

 ```
 pnpm test-watch